 - Burn Injury.
 The friction from skidding on the ground could potentially cause serious burn injuries – also called road rash.
 There’s a chance of permanent scarring, nerve damage, and skin grafts.

 - Loss of Limb.
 Motorcyclists can potentially lose an arm or a leg in a serious collision, or they may lose the mobility of one of their limbs.

-All of these injuries could require hospitalization, surgery, and have a long path to recovery.
-Other injuries motorcyclists can receive are lacerations, broken bones, and bruises.
-These injuries may not have permanent consequences, but can be painful and will take a considerable time to heal.
+All these injuries could require hospitalization, surgery, and have a long path to recovery.
+Other injuries include lacerations, broken bones, and bruises.
+These injuries may not have permanent consequences but can be painful and will take a considerable time to heal.

-You can rest assured that your attorney from Shrager & Sachs will do everything possible to find the cause of your accident and prove that the other party is at fault.
-Our lawyers have experience in investigating an accident and how to get the evidence needed to show that you weren’t negligent and were unfairly hurt.
-We’ll fight to get you compensation that covers medical expenses, lost wages, pain and suffering, and more.
+You can rest assured that your attorney from Shrager & Sachs will do everything possible to find the cause of your wreck and prove that the other party is at fault.
+Our Philadelphia motorcycle accident lawyers have experience in investigating the aftermath of a crash and understand how to get the evidence needed to show that you weren’t negligent and were unfairly hurt.
+We’ll fight to get you the compensation that covers medical expenses, lost wages, pain and suffering, and more.

 Please get in touch with our office today and schedule a free consultation.
 Taking this first step will help you lift the weight of the claim off your shoulders, so you can look forward to the future.